Meditation IV, 2014

 30 x 26 inches

 Davis is short-listed for the Smithsonian National Portrait Gallery's 2019 Outwin Boochever Portrait Competition.
-Currently, she is a fellow at NXTHVN, founded by Titus Kaphar and Jonathan Brand, and a DAMLI fellow at the Cleveland Museum of Art.
-Upcoming exhibitions include a solo show at Jenkins Johnson Projects, NY and Plumb Line: Charles White and the Contemporary, curated by Essence Harden and Leigh Raiford at the California African American Museum, Los Angeles, CA. Notably, Davis was commissioned by the Los Angeles Metro Rail to create a large-scale, site-specific work that will be permanently installed on the new Crenshaw/LAX rail line, opening in 2020.
+Currently, she is a fellow at NXTHVN, founded by Titus Kaphar and Jonathan Brand, a DAMLI fellow at the Cleveland Museum of Art, and is included in the exhibition Plumb Line: Charles White and the Contemporary, curated by Essence Harden and Leigh Raiford at the California African American Museum, Los Angeles, CA. In fall of 2019, Davis will exhibit a solo show at Jenkins Johnson Projects, New York.
+Notably, Davis was commissioned by the Los Angeles Metro Rail to create a large-scale, site-specific work that will be permanently installed on the new Crenshaw/LAX rail line, opening in 2020.
 She was recently in the exhibition Block Party at Jenkins Johnson Projects in New York.
 She has also exhibited at the Robert and Frances Museum of Art, San Bernadino, CA; the Accademia di Belle Arti di Venezia, Venice, Italy; Ucity Museum, Guangzhou, China; Torrance Art Museum, CA; Ian Potter Museum, Melbourne, Australia and the Yokohama Trienniale, Yokohama, Japan.
 In 2014, she was commissioned by Alliance Française Accra Mural series to commemorate International Women’s day.
 Davis’s work has been featured in The New York Times, Los Angeles Magazine, and Vice, among others.
 She graduated from the Yale School of Art with her MFA in 2018 and Occidental College, BFA.